You’re just one scroll away from finding the architecture portfolio template you’ve been looking for.

 There’s no one-size-fits-all solution to this question.
 The most objective way is to list the advantages and disadvantages of the possible options.
 Thus, you may consider what is important to you and what you can compromise on.

-Choosing an InDesign template:
+Choosing a PDF template:

 Pros: